danielp1218/ImageToText/README.md

 # ImageToText
 Converts an image to text!
+Only works on windows (for now)

 ```
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++..